asselstine/simple-dapp/README.md

 # Simple Dapp

-This is a very simple tutorial dapp that demonstrates how to mint a custom ERC20 token.
+This is a simple tutorial dapp that demonstrates how to mint a custom ERC20 token.
 The repository contains the complete app, but you are encouraged to start from scratch using the tutorial below.

 # Creating Your First Ethereum Dapp